theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/abap-code.md

 ### Creating an ABAP Interpreter

-1. Open a client connection to the R/3 system using the R3Connection class.
+1. Open a client connection to the R/3 system using the ParseConnectionString class.
 2. Use the method *AddCodeLine* to add a new line of code to the dynamic report.
 3. Execute the report via *Execute*.
 4. Read the result set (regarding the ABAP list) by using the method *GetResultLine*.